 How Grants Can Help

 The monthly payments on student loan debt are affecting an entire generation of Americans in terms of their ability to meet other long-term financial goals, like buying a home, building an investment portfolio, or starting a business.

 Thankfully, some grants exist to help people in debt pay off their student loans and work toward their financial goals.
 The total amount of grant aid received by undergraduate and graduate students in 2019–2020 was $140.9 billion.

 These funds don’t need to be repaid so long as candidates fulfill their contractual obligations to the grantor.
 In general, these grants are competitive and based upon the industry a person enters after graduation.

-Nurse Corps Loan Repayment Program
+Nurse Corps Grant

 National Institute of Mental Health

-This program will repay up to $35,000 of your student loan debt per year, in exchange for two years of qualified research funded by a U.S.-based nonprofit organization.
-Another bonus?
-These loan benefits are on top of the salary you’d receive for your research.
+This grant program will repay up to $50,000 of student loan debt per year in exchange for two years of qualified research funded by a U.S.-based nonprofit organization.
+It also reimburses federal and state taxes resulting from the repayment award.